lgessl/patroklos/README.md

 To fit into the pipeline, models and their related functions must meet certain requirements.
 Typically in R, training and assessing a model involves

-- a function that fits the model to training data, optionally tunes hyperparameters in a cross validation, e.g., and returns
+- a function that fit_obj the model to training data, optionally tunes hyperparameters in a cross validation, e.g., and returns
 - an S3 object representing the fit.
 Often this object holds some kind of validated predictions like those from a cross validation or out-of-bag predictions in the